everx-labs/TonNfcClientSwift/README.md

 Here you see the log of APDU commands sent to the card and their responses in raw format.
 And in the end there is a final wrapped response.

+## About NfcCallback

+For each card operation now there is a pair of functions.
+The first one returns json response or throws a exception containing json error message.
+The second function does the same work, but it puts json response/json error message into callback.
+For this we defined NfcCallback.

+	public class NfcCallback {
+  		private NfcResolver resolve;
+  		private NfcRejecter reject;

+  		public NfcCallback(NfcResolver resolve, NfcRejecter reject) {
+    			set(resolve, reject);
+  		}
+	}

+	@FunctionalInterface
+	public interface NfcRejecter {
+  		void reject(String errorMsg);
+	}

+	@FunctionalInterface
+	public interface NfcResolver {
+  		void resolve(Object value);
+	}

+To use you must override NfcRejecter and NfcResolver interfaces.

+For example let's look at operation getMaxPinTries.
+Previously we tried it already.
+There are two functions for it.

+	public String getMaxPinTriesAndGetJson() throws Exception

+	public void getMaxPinTries(final NfcCallback callback)

+Example of work with NfcCallback.

+	import com.facebook.react.bridge.Promise;
+	...
+	cardCoinManagerNfcApi.getMaxPinTries(NfcCallback(promise::resolve, promise::reject));

 ## Card activation

 When user gets NFC TON Labs security card  at the first time, the applet on the card is in a special state.
 The main functionality of applet is blocked for now.
 Applet waits for user authentication.
 To pass authentication user must have three secret hex strings **authenticationPassword, commonSecret, initialVector**.
 The tuple **(authenticationPassword, commonSecret, initialVector)** is called _card activation data._  The user is going to get (using debots) his activation data from Tracking Smartcontract deployed for his security card.